 Years of Experience

-Typically, Economists are the best paid with salaries hovering at $106K; Communications Officers, Financial Officers, and Financial Analysts also rank near the top of the list, pulling in approximately $90K, about $64K, and around $62K, respectively.
+Economists are the best paid with the average salary hovering at approximately $112K annually; Research Analysts and IT Business Analysts also rank near the top of the list, pulling in $69K and $62K, respectively.

 Certifications and Degrees

 Those lacking certification bring in much lower salaries than Project Management Professionals, who make $162K annually.
 Bigger paychecks are awarded to TOGAF 9 Certifications with credentials; these people earn about $126K per year on average.
 The highest-paying degree here is a B.A. in Bachelor of Arts (BA); The World Bank Group awards approximately $129K to these degree-holders.